 FAILURE TO LAUNCH

 The story behind Dugin’s rise to so-called prominence begins in the early 1990s, when he was working closely with the communist and nationalist groups opposed to former Russian President Boris Yeltsin.
-Dugin tried to become a shadow advisor to the
+Dugin tried to become a shadow advisor to the Russian authorities and